just4jc/Robocars/README.md

 This project is based on the open source [DIY Robocars](https://diyrobocars.com/) project so first of all, a huge thank you to that community and its contributors.

-What I am going to build is a self-driving car at a 1/16 scale.
+What I am going to build is a self-driving car at a 1/16 scale, a low-cost autonomous car testbed, which is based on the state-of-the-art end-to-end deep learning with the goal of lowering the economic and safety-related barriers to the research in autonomous cars.
 The overall cost of the project will be around £250, depending on where you purchase parts and how good you are at shoplifting.

 The DIY Robocar will navigate itself around a track autonomously without any input from its owner, using computer vision and machine learning running on a tiny onboard computer, the Raspberry Pi.